KhalidRajan/DataChat/README.md

  # Data Chat

-This project utilizes a RAG system to answer queries about a document.
+This project utilizes a RAG system to answer queries about a document or a webpage.
 The system includes a Streamlit-based front-end for user interaction.

 ## Table of Contents